haspltom/BM3D/README.md

 * Pixel artefacts at the bottom
 	* Mostly there are some strange artefacts in the last few lines of the output image, which origins are not clarified yet.
-* Nearly no validation of the input parameters so far
-	* When there is a faulty parameter, which can not be handled the program probably crashes.

 ### Parameters:
 * **Kinds of shrinkage:** none, avg, ht, wnr